In its existence of over a decade, social media has gone from being an optional splurge to a mandatory investment.

 These benefits are well within your reach, provided you master social media management.
 Managing multiple social accounts can seem tricky, since it’s continuous and on multiple platforms.

-This post deals with 21 content and social media management strategies to help you overcome pitfalls and achieve your marketing goals.
+This post deals with 21 content and social media management tips to help you overcome pitfalls and achieve your marketing goals.
 Without further ado, here goes.

 1. Focus on quality